 by Linda Kirby

 As a product of the Great Depression, David Harold Blackwell had planned to become an elementary school teacher—a friend of his father’s had promised him a job.
-That goal gradually shifted when his high school geometry teacher encouraged him to solve math problems; when a reverse discrimination policy won him a fellowship because he was black; when an adviser arranged for him go to the Institute for Advanced Study—all of these were responsible for producing an eminent statistician who specialized in probability and game theory.
+That goal gradually shifted when his high school geometry teacher encouraged him to solve math problems.
+Later opportunities, such as the Rosenwald Postdoctoral Fellowship at the Institute for Advanced Study, opened the doors that enabled him to become an eminent statistician.
 Although he continually cautioned against using the phrase “first of anything”, it is unavoidable here, since David Blackwell is the first African American to be hired in a tenured position at UC Berkeley, first to be inducted into the National Academy of Sciences, first to become President of the Institute of Mathematical Statistics, and first to become Vice President of the American Mathematics Society.

 Unless otherwise noted, all quotations are from The Oral History Project interview [e3].

 Born in 1919, Blackwell grew up in Centralia, Illinois, a railroad town of approximately 12,000, named so because it was a junction point for the railroad.
 His father, Grover Blackwell, had a fourth-grade education and was a hostler for the railroad (someone who delivered the engines to and from the engineer into a roundhouse), a job he started at the age of 18, which he loved and did for his whole life.
 Blackwell often visited his father at work and rode on the steam locomotive.

 I still have a great affection for steam locomotives because of that.
 [My father] liked his job so much that when the working day was reduced from seven days a week to six days a week, he used to go down to the shop on his day off just to make sure that his replacement was taking care of those steam locomotives.